MicrocontrollersDev/Alternatives/docs/latest/migrating.md

 ### Dependencies

-These are essential mods that are required for some fabric mods to work.
+Dependencies are smaller mods that main mods rely on to function.
+If you are using Modrinth launcher, these should be automatically downloaded for you when you download mods within the launcher, and you don't need to worry about it.

 Dependencies are going through a makeover where along with a giant list at the top, mods will specify their required dependencies in the table itself.
 This is currently only implemented for a few categories.